Frequently Asked Questions

 I have a suspicious lung nodule.
 What will happen next?

 If a suspicious nodule is identified, you and your doctor will need to meet to discuss your options.
 If you would like, you can be referred to one of the National Jewish Health pulmonary specialists.
-If a nodule is highly suspicious, you may need to see a pulmonary oncologist and perhaps a thoracic surgeon to manage the next steps.
-A suspicious lung nodule is typically large in size, has irregular borders and demonstrates growth over time.
+A suspicious lung nodule typically has irregular borders and demonstrates growth over time.
+If a nodule is highly suspicious, you may need to see a pulmonary oncologist and perhaps a thoracic surgeon to determine the next steps.
 Additional procedures may be required such as PET-CT, CT-guided lung biopsy, bronchoscopy or surgery.